-Extensive numerical tests (see e.g., Kippe et al. (2008)) had shown that multiscale methods are accurate and robust compared with (local) upscaling methods, and in most cases, give solutions that are in good agreement with solutions obtained from a fine-scale simulation.
-However, the tests also showed that one generally cannot guarantee a low error and that it is relatively simple to define a pathological case making a particular multiscale method loose its accuracy.
-This is particularly evident for the MsFV method, which tends to produce solutions with large unphysical pressure oscillations and highly circular velocity fields for cases with high aspect ratios or channelized media with strong permeability contrasts (Kippe et al., 2008; Lunati and Jenny, 2007).
-This deficiency was further analyzed by Hesse et al. (2008); Nordbotten et al. (2012); Wang et al. (2016), who explained the inability to provide accurate solutions by inadequate localization assumptions, which introduces pronounced lack of monotonicity unless the coarse-scale stencil is modified locally to be closer to the classic two-point scheme.
+Extensive numerical tests (see e.g., Kippe et al. (2008)) had shown that multiscale methods are accurate and robust compared with (local) upscaling methods, and in most cases give solutions that are in good agreement with solutions obtained from a fine-scale simulation.
+On the other hand, the tests also showed that one generally cannot guarantee a low error and that it is relatively simple to define pathological cases making a particular multiscale method loose its accuracy.
+This is particularly evident for the MsFV method, which tends to produce solutions with large unphysical pressure oscillations and highly circular velocity fields for cases with high aspect ratios or channelized media with strong permeability contrasts (Kippe et al. 2008; Lunati and Jenny 2007).
+This deficiency was further analyzed by Hesse et al. (2008), Nordbotten et al. (2012), and Wang et al. (2016), who explained the inability to provide accurate solutions by inadequate localization assumptions that introduce pronounced lack of monotonicity unless the coarsescale stencil is modified locally to be closer to the classic two-point scheme.

-&lt;sup>1Basis functions prolongate degrees-of-freedom from the coarse to the fine scale and can be thought of as homogeneous solutions to the elliptic operator.
+$^{^1}$ Basis functions prolongate degrees-of-freedom from the coarse to the fine scale and can be thought of as homogeneous solutions to the elliptic operator.
 Correction functions provide consistent fine-scale description of terms on the right hand side and can be thought of as inhomogeneous or particulate solutions of the elliptic equation.

-Iterative formulation
+2.5 Iterative formulation

-Significant errors may be introduced near the interfaces between the coarse grid blocks for the MsFV and other methods as a result of inaccurate boundary conditions that do not necessarily represent the influence from global flow patterns in a good way.
+Significant errors may be introduced at the interfaces between coarse grid blocks as a result of inaccurate boundary conditions that do not necessarily represent the influence from global flow patterns in a good way.
 To diminish these errors and provide a systematic means of controlling the overall multiscale approximation, the i-MsFV method was proposed by Hajibeygi et al. (2008) and Hajibeygi and Jenny (2009).
 This iterative method applies line relaxation in each spatial direction to smooth the high-frequency error components and propagate the fine-scale residual from the interfaces and into the coarse blocks.
 The smoothed solution is used to improve the localization assumption.
 Then, one updates basis functions, computes a new global coarse-scale approximation, prolongates it back to the fine scale, and so on.
-To improve efficiency, iterations should be applied adaptively and locally (Hajibeygi and Jenny, 2011).
-Although the i-MsFV method provided a means for systematic error control and improved accuracy in many cases, both for elliptic and parabolic flow equations, the approach was somewhat ad hoc and tied to rectilinear or curvilinear grid geometries.
+To improve efficiency, iterations should be applied adaptively and locally (Hajibeygi and Jenny 2011).
+The i-MsFV method provided a means for systematic error control and improved accuracy in many cases, both for elliptic and parabolic flow equations.
+Because the line-relaxation smoother is tied to rectilinear or curvilinear grid geometries, it was later replaced by more general smoothers, which are applicable to non-curvilinear grid geometries.

-Operator formulation and algebraic multiscale methods
+2.6 Operator formulation and algebraic multiscale methods